alanboy/stuff/blog/_posts/2019-02-26-finance-statements-and-reporting.markdown

 Revenue recognition => when we can report in the income statement.
 Reporting revenues in the income statement.

-We can do that Realized (cash is collected) or relizable AND earned (product delivered)
+We can do that Realized (cash is collected) or realizable AND earned (product delivered)

 Account receivable.
 Is an asset, right to collect cash in the future.